m2ncef/Streak/README.md

 Curious to see it in action?
 Check out our live demo [here](https://streaak.netlify.app)!

 # Made for educational purposes only
+## Streak does not host any files, it merely links to 3rd party services.
+Legal issues should be taken up with the file hosts and providers.
+Streak is not responsible for any media files shown by the video providers.

 ## Features 🌈